albedo-engine/albedojs-core/architecture-and-design.md

 ## Scene Graph API

+### Entity - Components - Systems

+* We add Node in the graph, that can have components;
+* All Components have preRenderUpdate and postRenderUpdate;
+* All Systems have preRenderUpdate and postRenderUpdate;
+* The scene graph is really for rendering, components should not fit into it, expect needed ones, such as Transform, Material, Camera, etc...

 ### Traversal

 * Takes the closest material to a primitive for rendering.
 Meaning that it does not force a node to have a primitive AND a material.